What are the two factors that a child must come to terms with before tackling a comprehension activity?

 In short, they are also learning that the literature that they enjoy may not be the same as the literature that others enjoy – and that there is nothing wrong or strange with that.

-By addressing the Programmes of Study for reading comprehension in the 2014 National Curriculum for England for primary schools this series of books encourage children to develop their ability to read for meaning and use a range of strategies to engage with the text.
+The passages and the questions gradually increase in difficulty as you progress through each book, and through the series, encouraging children to develop their ability to read for meaning and use a range of strategies to engage with the text.

 If you would like to receive more information from us, please tell us what interests you by clicking this link so that we can tailor the emails you receive – http://eepurl.com/gKMnqf.